 Mission:

-in rebuilding the smiles and lives of adults who’ve suffered dental injuries from domestic
+the smiles and lives of adults who’ve suffered dental injuries from domestic and sexual violence,

-and sexual violence, through compassionate cosmetic dental services and support pro-
+through compassionate cosmetic dental services and support programs.

 MICHIGAN PROGRAMS